 BA Hons (2005), MA (2007), PhD (2011): University of Warwick

 I joined the School of English in 2011 following completion of my PhD, and am School Senior Tutor.
 You can follow me on Twitter here.

-I specialise in the drama of Shakespeare and his contemporaries, both in the early modern period and in later iterations.
-Particular areas of specialisation include: authorship, collaborative and disputed plays, contemporary performance, book history, screen adaptations and editorial history.
+My broad expertise is in the drama of Shakespeare and his contemporaries, in both the early modern period and in later print and performance history.